Aasegobba Meesegobba

 Aasegobba Meesegobba is a 1990 Indian Kannada-language comedy film, directed by M. S. Rajashekar.
 The film stars Shiva Rajkumar, Lokesh and Sudha Rani, whilst Raghavendra Rajkumar appears in a cameo.
 Ambareesh and K. S. Ashwath are in guest roles.
 The music was composed by Upendra Kumar.
-The film is a remake of Amol Palekar's 1979 Hindi film Gol Maal.
-Actress Shruti played Shiva Rajkumar's sister (credited as Priyadarshini).
+The film is a remake of Hrishikesh Mukherjee's 1979 Hindi film Gol Maal, which itself is a remake of the 1961 Bengali film Kanamachhi, Actress Shruti played Shiva Rajkumar's sister (credited as Priyadarshini).

 Plot

 A young man gets a job in a company by making the boss believe that he is a man of traditional values.
 When the truth about his dishonesty comes to light, he tries to wriggle out of the precarious situation by inventing a non-existent twin brother.